Disappointing pay rise? Here’s what to ask for instead

 What to ask for instead of a pay rise

 Your total compensation package consists of both a financial compensation and more tangible and intangible benefits.
-These might include a positive work environment, flexibility, a good work-life balance, training, opportunities for progression, a supportive and caring manager and a sense of belonging.
+These might include a positive work environment, flexibility, a good work-life balance, training, and opportunities for progression.

 When a salary increase isn’t in line with what you were hoping for, consider what additional benefits you can ask for.